-- Ensure that carers of people living with mental health conditions have their needs considered and views respected. - Include representation from mental health providers to the Carers Strategy Group to ensure the needs of carers who's caring responsibilities are in relation to a personal with mental health needs are represented. - Develop a range of short break and respite opportunities, working in partnership with local communities and businesses.
+- Ensure that carers of people living with mental health conditions have their needs considered and views respected. - Include representation from mental health providers to the Carers Strategy Group to support the implementation of Orkney's Mental Health Strategy. - Develop a range of short break and respite opportunities, working in partnership with local communities and businesses.